< Blog

 Residents of the Langdon and Anne Simons Senior Apartments.

 At Plymouth Housing, we are focused on helping residents achieve stability and improve their quality of life.
 To do this, we use methods that are backed by science and considered best practices in our field.
 One of those approaches is called harm reduction.
-In addition to offering recovery-focused buildings, the Plymouth buildings focused on harm reduction allow us to help residents work toward stability in the way that’s right for them.

-For example, one Plymouth resident, Darryl (who shared his story with KUOW last year), lives in one of Plymouth’s harm reduction buildings and manages his substance use through a Plymouth program called contingency management.
-Another resident, August, chose a recovery-focused Plymouth building to address her previous drug use.
+Plymouth’s focus on harm reduction allows us to help residents work toward stability and recovery in the way that’s right for them.
+For example, one Plymouth resident, Darryl (who shared his story with KUOW last year), manages his substance use through a Plymouth program called contingency management.
+Another resident, August, chose an abstinence-intended Plymouth building to address her previous drug use in an environment where substance use is not permitted.

 More than half of the people who live at Plymouth Housing are navigating substance use disorder—classified as a disability under the Americans with Disabilities Act (ADA).
 And this comes as no surprise.
 Looking at homelessness nationally, we see that some (not all) people who have experienced homelessness use substances.
 This can be for adaptive reasons: to stay awake in a situation where one’s personal space and belongings are completely unprotected.
 It can also be to cope with trauma—the effects of which can alter one’s DNA and impair brain function, according to research by Dr. Nadine Burke Harris, former Surgeon General of California.